Chesterfield (cigarette): Novels

 Ian Fleming frequently makes references to different smoking products in his famous James Bond novels.
 The Chesterfield brand of cigarette are portrayed as one of Bond's favorites as seen in the 1959 book Goldfinger.
 In this novel, James Bond demands of Goldfinger's servant, "Oddjob, I want a lot of food, quickly.
 And a bottle of bourbon, soda and ice.
 Also a carton of Chesterfields, king-size...."

 In numerous Stephen King novels, his characters frequently smoke Chesterfield cigarettes.
 In King's 2000 book On Writing, he wrote that Chesterfield was the first brand he smoked, and that his World War II veteran uncle dismissed them as "stockade cigarettes."

 In Oscar Hijuelos' Pulitzer Prize winning novel The Mambo Kings Play Songs of Love, several main characters smoke Chesterfield cigarettes.

+In Toni Morrison's novel Paradise, the character Gigi decides to chat with the man with an earring, "just to talk to someone who wasn't encased in polyester and who looked like he might smoke something other than Chesterfields."

 Television series

 In the 2010 HBO TV series Boardwalk Empire, Agent Knox is seen giving three packs of Chesterfield cigarettes to Clayton.

 In the 2020 miniseries The Queen's Gambit, Beth Harmon's adoptive mother asks Beth to run to the store to pick up three packs of Chesterfields.

 In the Netflix series The Crown, Princess Margaret’s favorite cigarettes are Chesterfields.
 In real life, the Princess was known to smoke up to sixty cigarettes per day.